 2) Let’s map out a calendar!

-I estimate that I can write 1 full article with photographs and creating Pinnable pictures per day.
+I estimate that I can write 1 full article with photographs and be creating Pinnable pictures per day.
 I’m ready to organize myself on Google calendar, which already has holidays and previous engagements marked on it.
-I added all the blog +freelance work I need to get done November & December: from publishing posts, to creating Pinterest boards, to hosting giveaways and writing articles for pay.
+I added all the blog +freelance work I need to get done November & December: from publishing posts to creating Pinterest boards, to hosting giveaways and writing articles for pay.
 Phew!
 It’s a lot of work – no wonder I feel overwhelmed!

 3) Make a plan that works